Introduction

 A short introduction to Dzogchen Urgyen Ling

-to the oldest of the Tibetan schools/traditions – the Nyingmapas.
-As well as this, it is a place where people can make personal retreats, and focus on their own practice for longer or shorter periods.
+Dzogchen Urgyen Ling’s principal function over more than thirty years has been facilitating different kinds of Buddhist arrangements and seminars in Denmark.
+The majority of the different teachers belong to the oldest of the Tibetan schools/lineages – Nyingmapa.
+Beside this, it is a place where people can make personal retreats, and focus on their own practice for longer or shorter periods.
 Below is a more detailed review of the teachers who have visited Dzogchen Urgyen Ling since 1992.

 About Dzogchen Urgyen Ling